-Net interest margin in the Company's consolidated statements of operations serves to measure the performance of the Company's loans held for investment as compared to its use of debt leverage.
-The Company includes interest income from its loans held for investment and interest expense related to its Secured Funding Agreements, Notes Payable, securitization debt, the Secured Term Loan (each individually defined in Note 6 included in these consolidated financial statements) and Secured Borrowings (defined in Note 7 included in these consolidated financial statements) in net interest margin.
-For the three and six months ended June 30, 2020 and 2019, interest expense is comprised of the following (\$ in thousands):
+Net interest margin in the Company's consolidated statements of operations serves to measure the performance of the Company's loans as compared to its use of debt leverage.
+The Company includes interest income from its loans and interest expense related to its Secured Funding Agreements, Notes Payable, securitization debt, the Secured Term Loan (each individually defined in Note 6 included in these consolidated financial statements) and Secured Borrowings (defined in Note 7 included in these consolidated financial statements) in net interest margin.
+For the three months ended March 31, 2021 and 2020, interest expense is comprised of the following (\$ in thousands):